Anthony-Bible/mxtools/memory-bank/activeContext.md

 ## Current Work Focus

-The project is currently focused on completing the Web UI development and refining the API documentation.
-This includes:
+The project has completed the Web UI development including the progressive traceroute feature.
+Current focus is on:

-1. Finalizing the React/TypeScript UI components for visualization of diagnostic results
-2. Ensuring the OpenAPI specification is complete and accurate
-3. Polishing documentation for all API endpoints
+1. Finalizing documentation for all components
-4. Enhancing test coverage across the codebase
+2. Enhancing test coverage across the codebase
+3. Preparing for potential deployment and user testing

 ## Recent Changes

 Recent development has concentrated on:

+1. Completed implementation of progressive traceroute updates in the frontend:
+   - Added live updates showing each hop as it's discovered during traceroute
+   - Implemented robust field mapping to handle backend data format variations (capitalized fields)
+   - Added RTT formatting to display consistent millisecond values with proper precision
+   - Enhanced error handling to preserve partial results when traceroute times out
+   - Improved UI with better table formatting and asterisks for missing data
+   - Updated OpenAPI specification to accurately document RTT format

-1. Completed implementation of all API endpoints matching the OpenAPI specification
+2. Completed all API endpoints matching the OpenAPI specification
-2. Finalized OpenAPI documentation with detailed schema definitions for all data types
+3. Finalized OpenAPI documentation with detailed schema definitions for all data types
-3. Enhanced input validation and error handling across all endpoints
+4. Enhanced input validation and error handling across all endpoints
-4. Set up comprehensive testing for the API server and endpoints
+5. Set up comprehensive testing for the API server and endpoints
-5. Implemented async traceroute job system (backend and frontend):
-   - Backend now launches traceroute jobs in the background with a dedicated context, avoiding premature cancellation.
-   - Frontend now polls job status, displays progress, and handles timeouts and errors robustly.
-   - Fixed bug where using the HTTP request context caused jobs to be canceled early (now uses background context with timeout).

 ## Next Steps

 Immediate next steps include:

-1. Complete Web UI development
+1. Complete documentation
-   - Finalize React components for all diagnostic tools
+   - Finalize user documentation for all features
-   - Implement responsive design for all device sizes
-   - Add visualization components for complex data (DNS records, traceroute)
+   - Add developer documentation for API integration
-   - Integrate with API using consistent error handling
-   - Continue refining async job UI for better user feedback and extensibility

-2. Enhance API documentation
-   - Ensure all endpoints have comprehensive examples
-   - Validate OpenAPI specification against implementation
-   - Create interactive API documentation with Swagger UI
+   - Create deployment guides for various environments

-3. Increase test coverage
+2. Enhance test coverage
    - Add more end-to-end tests for complete user flows
    - Enhance integration tests for all adapters
    - Add performance benchmarks for critical paths

+3. Prepare for deployment
+   - Finalize Docker configuration
+   - Create deployment scripts for common environments
+   - Prepare monitoring and logging setup

 ## Active Decisions and Considerations